LeslyMontufar/LeslyMontufar/README.md

 [MNIST database recognition](https://github.com/LeslyMontufar/MultilayerNetwork) - C code to recognize numbers of the MNIST database

-[IA learning](https://leslymontufar.github.io/site/) - Using Adaline and Multi Layer Perceptron approach as IA to do a functional approximation of a given function.
+[IA learning](https://leslymontufar.github.io/site/) - Using Adaline and Multi Layer Perceptron approach as IA to do a functional approximation for a sample set

 [Interference simulation of ERBs](https://github.com/LeslyMontufar/redes_moveis_interferencias) - Interference level between ERBs.
-The idea is to continue with a web page to better understand of the scenario.
+The idea is to continue building with a web page to a better understand of the scenario.

 [Chess Clock PCB project](https://github.com/LeslyMontufar/chess_clock) - The PCB and fingerprints are done, I'm pending on developing the chess clock code to complete this project.